aquasecurity/harbor-scanner-trivy/CONTRIBUTING.md

    ```
    vagrant up
    ```
+   If everything goes well Harbor will be accessible at http://localhost:8181 (admin/Harbor12345).

-3. SSH into a running Vagrant machine.
+   To SSH into a running Vagrant machine.
    ```
    vagrant ssh
    ```
-4. Change directory to `/vagrant` in the development machine, which is shared between host and guest.
+   The `/vagrant` directory in the development machine is shared between host and guest.
+This, for example, allows you to rebuild a container image for testing.
    ```
    vagrant@ubuntu-focal:~$ cd /vagrant
+   vagrant@ubuntu-focal:/vagrant$ make docker-build
    ```

 ## Build Binaries